ShabbirHasan1/occams-rpc/docs/server_macros.md

 }
 ```

-The macro should filter potential duplicate types inside the variants.
+The macro should forbid potential duplicate types inside the variants.

 ## Requirements